leedotan10/Sorting_Assignment/README.md

 This figure shows the running times of the three algorithms on random arrays.

-Insertion Sort becomes much slower when the array size gets bigger.
+As the array size grows, the running time of Insertion Sort increases much more than the other algorithms.

-Merge Sort and Quick Sort are much faster on larger arrays.
+Merge Sort and Quick Sort have lower running times and handle larger arrays more efficiently.

 ## Result 2